This page is part of © FOTW Flags Of The World website

 2) In strict heraldic usage, the creation of a pictorial record from a verbal or written description as referenced in 1) above.

-Arms of the Dukes of Rutland, UK (Wikipedia); Arms of the 11th and 16th Earls of Derby, England (Wikipedia); Arms of the 11th Duke of Athol (Wikipedia)
+Arms of the Dukes of Rutland, UK (Wikipedia); Arms of the 7th to 9th Duke of Atholl (Wikipedia); Arms of the 16th Earl of Derby, England (Wikipedia)

 EMBLEM